sfeir-open-source/sfeir-school-nodejs/docs/markdown/01-intro/03-plan.md

-# Déroulement de la formation
+# Program of the training

 ## Plan

-* Présentation et historique de Node.js
+* Presentation and history of Node.js
-* Sous le capot
+* What inside
-* Le language JavaScript
+* JavaScript language
-* Les API
+* The API
-* npm et les modules
+* npm and modules
-* La gestion d'erreurs et le debug
+* Error handling and debug
-* Déployer en production
+* Deploy in production

-* Et un projet !
+* And a project !